DerGuru/The-Resonant/New Chapters/Part4/P4-09_Confrontation.md

 RAE engaged.
 Not reformation this time.
 Not teaching.
 Fighting.

 Harmonic combat was like nothing Jason had experienced.
-Not physical—purely pattern against pattern.
+Not physicalâ€”purely pattern against pattern.
 RAE trying to contain, Kage-K?z? trying to expand and consume.

 Jason held the center.
 Lina and Yuki anchored the suppression fields.
 Japanese team maintained barriers.